ericcornelissen/ades/RULES.md

   #                   | Replace the expression with the environment variable
 ```

+## <a id="ADES105"></a> ADES105 - Expression in `addnab/docker-run-action` run input

+When an expression appears in the run input of `addnab/docker-run-action` you can avoid any
+potential attack by removing the expression.
+There is no safe way to use untrusted inputs here
+without risking injection.

+Do NOT pass environment variables into the container through the action's options input.
+This opens
+up alternative attack vectors because the options are not validated.

 ## <a id="ADES200"></a> ADES200 - Expression in `ericcornelissen/git-tag-annotation-action` tag input

 When an expression is used in the tag input for `ericcornelissen/git-tag-annotation-action` in